Have Large Vision-Language Models Mastered Art History?: Related Work

 \section{Related Work}

-\subsubsection{Automating the Classification of Artworks.}
+\subsection{Automating the Classification of Artworks}

-Research on automatic art style classification has established important baselines over the years.
-One of the early works \cite{karayev2013recognizing} explored photographic style recognition.
-Another study \cite{saleh2015large} optimized similarity measures between paintings.
-Later studies leveraged Convolutional Neural Networks (CNNs) for artistic style classification.
-For instance, CNNs have been applied to classify artistic styles in paintings \cite{bar2015classification}.
-Subsequent work have further utilized CNNs for fine-art painting classification \cite{tan2016ceci, lecoutre2017recognizing, elgammal2018shape, cetinic2018fine, sandoval2019two}.
-Different from these works, a boosted ensemble of Support Vector Machines has been used to recognize the artistic movement from digitized images of paintings \cite{florea2018artistic}.
-Variations of CNN models have achieved accuracies of 59.01\% \cite{zhong2020fine} and 68.55\% \cite{Menis2020Deep} on WikiArt\footnote{https://www.wikiart.org/}.
-More recently, \citet{zhao2022big} classified all 27 styles in WikiArt using CNNs and applying transfer learning, representing the current state-of-the-art on this dataset with an accuracy of 71.24\%.
-An overview of the style classification accuracies obtained on WikiArt by previous work is available in Table~\ref{tab:WikiArt_baselines}.
+Research on automatic art style classification has established important baselines.
+Early work explored photographic style recognition \cite{karayev2013recognizing} and optimized similarity measures between paintings \cite{saleh2015large}.
+Later studies leveraged Convolutional Neural Networks (CNNs) for fine-art painting classification \cite{bar2015classification,tan2016ceci,lecoutre2017recognizing,elgammal2018shape,cetinic2018fine,sandoval2019two,li2025enhanced}.
+Other methods, such as a boosted ensemble of Support Vector Machines, recognize artistic movements of paintings \cite{florea2018artistic}.
+Various CNNs have achieved accuracies of 59.01\% \cite{zhong2020fine} and 68.55\% \cite{Menis2020Deep} on WikiArt\footnote{https://www.wikiart.org/}.
+Zhao \textit{et al.} \cite{zhao2022big} applied transfer learning to classify all 27 styles in WikiArt, achieving the current state-of-the-art with an accuracy of 71.24\%.
+Appendix~\ref{Appendix B} summarizes prior results on WikiArt.

-\subsubsection{Vision-Language Models.}
+Closely related to automating artwork classification, Large Language Models (LLMs) have recently been used including formal art analysis via proxy learning from visual concepts such as color \cite{kim2022formal}, automating art analysis \cite{khadangi2025cognartive}, and zero-shot classification using descriptive prompts \cite{tojima2025zero}.
+However, these approaches rely solely on text.
+In contrast, we explore VLMs that process both image and text data, enabling direct visual analysis.
+We evaluate their ability to predict an artwork's style, author, and time period, providing a comprehensive approach.

+\subsection{Vision-Language Models}